 Costs for dealing with damp

 The cost of fixing a damp problem will depend on the extent of the problem and where in the country you live.
-The table below gives approximate costs of what you can expect to pay for some typical damp solutions.
+The table below gives approximate costs of what you can expect to pay for some typical solutions.

 |The costs of dealing with damp|